 We strive to pass down vibrant global environment for the next generation by active disclosure of information and engagement in activities through interaction with the society.

-Formulation of the Suntory Environmental Vision toward 2050 and setting Environmental Targets toward 2030
+Environmental Vision toward 2050 and Environmental Targets toward 2030

-In 2014, the Suntory Group established the Environmental Vision Toward 2050 and revised targets toward 2018 to provide clear direction to its environmental management.
-In addition, we established Environmental Targets toward 2030.
+The Suntory Group established the Environmental Vision toward 2050 and Environmental Targets toward 2030 to provide clear direction to our environmental management.
+As we engage in greater efforts to address global issues and work toward the realization of a sustainable society, in April 2021 we revised Environmental Targets toward 2030.

 1. Water Sustainability